trebaud/trebaud.github.io/content/posts/AI-xRisk.md

 To understand why alignment work is necessary we can refer to two pieces of contemporary reasoning on AI motivation, although there are other lines of reasoning that lead to this conclusion.
 The first one is often referred to as the "orthogonality thesis" and is described by Nick Bostrom in this very good [paper](https://nickbostrom.com/superintelligentwill.pdf) as the following:

+> Intelligence and final goals are orthogonal axes along which possible agents can freely vary.
+In other words, more or less any level of intelligence could in principle be combined with more or less any final goal.

 > The orthogonality thesis suggests that we cannot assume that a superintelligence will necessarily share any of the final values stereotypically associated with wisdom and intellectual development in humans—scientific curiosity, benevolent concern for others, spiritual enlightenment and contemplation, renunciation of material acquisitiveness, a taste for refined culture or for the simple pleasures in life, humility and selflessness, and so forth

 Many people find it hard to accept this thesis.
 Intuitively it feels as though a sufficiently advanced intelligence will naturally converge to final goals that are similar to those of humans.
-"Paperclip maximizer" goals are seen as "stupid" and pointless from our reference point, hence incompatible with high intelligence.
+[Paperclip maximizer](https://terbium.io/2020/05/paperclip-maximizer/) goals are seen as "stupid" and pointless from our reference point, hence incompatible with high intelligence.

 The second piece of reasoning is what is known as "instrumental convergence", an obtuse term at first sight but actually pretty intuitive to understand.
 It just means that the AI will converge to a set of "instrumental" goals which will help it achieve its final goal.
 Those might be things like resource acquisition or goal preservation.
-Humans do the same thing, if our final goal is self reproduction (for most of us it is, even if unconsciously) then good instrumental goals could be self preservation (ie. not dying) and resource acquisition (ie. acquiring money and social status in order to better raise kids and attract potential sexual partners).
-To quote Nick Bostrom again:
+To quote Bostrom again:

 > An agent with such a final goal (calculate the digits of pi) would have a convergent instrumental reason, in many situations, to acquire an unlimited amount of physical resources and, if possible, to eliminate potential threats to itself and its goal system.